kapawlak/128A_Remote/lab0-LearningiOLab/lab0.md

    ![](imgs/calibration_step1.gif)
 :::

 2. Perform the calibration for the iOLab device’s $x, y, z$ axes separately.
 The image of the appropriate iOLab orientation is shown in the lower right corner of the Calibration window.
-Note that the longest side is the $x$-axis, the second longest side is the $y$-axis, and the shortest side is the $z$-axis.
+Note that the longest side is the $y$-axis, the second longest side is the $x$-axis, and the shortest side is the $z$-axis, as shown in the center of the iOLab between the wheels.
 3. After calibrating the three axes, press the “save” button.
 ####
 After completing the above steps, you must now verify your calibration.
-We will do this in two ways, to ensure high-quality data for the analysis porition of your lab:
+We will do this in two ways, to ensure high-quality data for the analysis portion of your lab:
 ####
 **Steps for Verification 1:**